ibm-cloud-docs/bare-metal/vsi_reload_os_image.md

 After you initiate the OS Reload process, the device is taken offline and the OS Reload process begins.
 The time period in which an OS reload takes place varies based on the current and new configuration of the device.
 Throughout the configuration process, the minimum time for the OS Reload is displayed on each screen.
 The time frame that is displayed is an estimate that is made by the system and is given as a courtesy.
-If the reload takes longer than 24 hours, contact [IBM Support](/docs/get-support?topic=get-support-using-avatar).
+If the reload takes longer than 24 hours, contact [support](/docs/get-support?topic=get-support-using-avatar).

 When the device returns online, it functions as specified in the new configuration for the OS Reload.
 All data that is previously saved to the device is lost, but can be restored if a backup was made of the device before its reload.
 If data was not backed up, it cannot be retrieved.